VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/Klipper_Macros/README.md

 6. Manually move the toolhead higher up.
 Home the toolhead and test that it triggers by pressing the trigger on the probe.
 If not kill the printer.
 7. Set your Z-offset
    * Home the toolhead
-   * Manually remove the probe
+   * Manually remove the probe from the toolhead
    * Use the paper test to get your Z-offset
    * Update your printer.cfg [probe] section with the calculated Z-offset, change `y_offset` to `-34.5` and change `speed` to `3`.
    * Save and restart firmware